 Another knock, and she let out a muffled groan into the pillow.
 "Sharon?
 Are you okay…?"

 He sounded almost worried, which somewhat mollified her unkindly feelings, even though she still wanted to throttle him because I told you to get the damn flu shot, didn't I?
 She decided to give her voice a try, and cleared it softly.

-"Ten minutes," she called back, wincing when it came out as a croak and made her head start pounding, to boot.
+"Ten minutes," she called back, wincing when her voice came out as a croak and made her head start pounding, to boot.
 "You can finish breakfast without me…"

-Then she decided to brave actually getting up, and, pushing the blanket off regretfully, she swung her legs over the side of the bed and sat up.
-And – yup, throbbing temples, aching back, breathing in was a painful effort and her eyes were burning behind her eyelids.
+Left with little alternative, she decided to brave actually getting up.
+Pushing the blanket off regretfully, she swung her legs over the side of the bed and – yup, throbbing temples, aching back, breathing in was a painful effort and her eyes were burning behind her eyelids.
 When her breath came out dry and hot, she crossed another symptom off the list, and abandoned hope that maybe it was just a bad morning.